Almog16/3997-chatbot-ollama/docs/testing.md

 # Testing & QA Overview

-This document summarizes the automated test strategy and expected outcomes.
+This document summarizes the automated test strategy, error handling procedures, and expected outcomes for the project.

 ## 1. Test Matrix